Meji3011/Week-6-Tesla-2021-clone/README.md

 [Tesla Clone Website](https://https://week-6-tesla-2021-clone.vercel.app/)

+## Changes compared to original

+- React-Router-Dom uses Navigate and useNavigate now instead of history and redirect.
+Changes were made accordingly.
+- React-Router-Dom now uses Routes instead of Switch.
+- Firebase simplified some coding syntax, which I'm not sure how to describe as I'm new to the whole procedure of using firebase for authentication.

 ## Features

 - User authentication: The project utilizes Firebase to implement user login functionality, allowing users to create accounts and securely log in to the application.